Gustaf VI Adolf: 1934–35 trip to the Near East

 After a week-long unofficial stay in Baghdad with visits to modern factories and excursions to Ur and Babylon, the Crown Prince Couple and Princess Ingrid left for Damascus on 5 December by plane.
 Prince Bertil accompanied the car caravan through the desert, where camel troops paraded at Rutbah station.
 On 6 December, the President of the Syrian Republic hosted a banquet for the Crown Prince's family, who stayed in Syria for four days.
 During the return journey to Beirut, Baalbek and the ruins of the old sun city were visited.
 In Beirut, the royals were received with military honors and were guests of the French government.
 The High Commissioner of the Levant, with whom the Crown Prince and Crown Princess stayed, hosted a dinner, as did the President of the Lebanese Republic.
 The Crown Prince also visited the new port facilities in Beirut and visited the offices of the Swedish Oriental Line, Volvo and SKF.
 Furthermore, the journey went to Jerusalem.
-The royals arrived on 11 December by car in Palestine and met at the border by the English Commissioner for the Northern District.
+The royals arrived on 11 December by car in Palestine and met at the border by the British Commissioner for the Northern District.
 A two-day break was made in Haifa, where the royals lived in the government building on Mount Carmel.
 Visits were made on board the Swedish Orient Line's motor ship Hemland.
 During his stay in Haifa, the Crown Prince laid a wreath at the monument to King Faisal I of Iraq.
 Excursions were made to Capernaum, Acre, Nazareth and Nablus as well as the modern Jewish cooperative colony of Nahallah.
-The Crown Prince's family arrived in Jerusalem on 13 December and immediately went to their residence during their stay there, the residence of the English High Commissioner.
+The Crown Prince's family arrived in Jerusalem on 13 December and immediately went to their residence during their stay there, the residence of the British High Commissioner.
 The program for the following days included a two-day break in Jaffa and Tel Aviv.
 Visits were made to the offices of Volvo, SKF, ASEA and other Swedish companies.
 A two-day excursion was made around 20 December to Jericho, the Dead Sea, Transjordan's capital Amman and Petra.
 The travelers were received by the Emir of Transjordan.
 After their return to Jerusalem, the royals continued immediately with train to Cairo, where they were guests of the Egyptian government.
 Due to King Fuad's illness, the Prime Minister hosted the reception banquet at Zafaran Palace on 22 December.
 The royal guests spent Christmas in stillness, partly in a villa at the foot of the pyramids, partly on the Swedish legation.
 The Crown Prince and Prince Bertil then visited for a couple of days Alexandria.
 The Swedish consul Carl Wilhelm von Gerber arranged a reception for the governor, the chief officials, the consuls and the judiciary and the Swedish deputy consul and such for the leading trade representatives.